The WealthPlan LLC

 1) Diversification is the name of the game.

-A diversified portfolio is comprised of many distinct stock and bond asset classes (i.e. categories).
+A diversified portfolio comprises many distinct stock and bond asset classes (i.e. categories).
 As you can see below, each year produces different winners and losers.
 Because of this, we do not want to eliminate categories that have the potential to outperform the S&P 500 in the future.
 Some asset classes include real estate, international companies, or smaller U.S. companies.

 Furthermore, the investment universe offers much more than large U.S. companies – such as hedge funds, private markets, digital assets (cryptocurrency), and natural resources.
 The primary reason to hold alternative investments is to increase your return and lower your risk by having uncorrelated investments in your portfolio.
 By doing so, you may earn a higher expected return with lower volatility.
 Ultimately, diversification prevents you from making a killing so you never get killed.